manzoorwanijk/telegram-bot-api-worker/README.md

 - You will be asked to create a Workers subdomain.
 Enter the subdomain you want.
 - Create a Worker or Edit if you have already created one.
 - Set a short name for your worker to shorten the URL a bit.
-- Copy the code from [dist/main.js](https://github.com/manzoorwanijk/telegram-bot-api-worker/raw/master/dist/main.js) or [index.js](https://github.com/manzoorwanijk/telegram-bot-api-worker/raw/master/index.js) and paste into the Editor given on the Create Worker page.
+- Copy the code from [index.js](https://github.com/manzoorwanijk/telegram-bot-api-worker/raw/master/index.js) and paste into the Editor given on the Create Worker page.
 - *Save and Deploy*

+## How to use in WP Telegram plugins
+After you deploy the Worker, simply copy the worker URL and paste in plugin settings.
+The URL may look like this <br /> `https://my-worker.mysubdomain.workers.dev`

-## How to Use
+## How to use outside WP Telegram
 After you deploy the Worker, simply use the worker URL in place of the Telegram Bot API URL.
 If your worker URL is `https://my-worker.mysubdomain.workers.dev`, then replace `https://api.telegram.org` in the Bot API URL.

 So,